Tools for Success

 TOOLS FOR SUCCESS

-Sometimes students need someone objective to talk to during a difficult time whether it be the blues, stress, school refusal, peer issues, and the trials and tribulations of growing up.
+Sometimes students need someone objective to talk to during a difficult time whether it be the blues, stress, school refusal, peer issues, or the trials and tribulations of growing up.
 Therapist and social worker, Matt Doyle, from Castle Hill Counseling, meets with Clark School students on campus to help them through trying times.
 Click here to listen to his interview with WBUR's Robin Young about school refusal.

 Clark School has partnered with PowerSchool/PowerLearning (formerly Haiku LMS), an online learning management system, which allows students to access information about their classes from anywhere there is an Internet connection.
 Students log-in daily to view their calendar, homework expectations and grades.